trufflesuite/trufflesuite.com/src/docs/tezos/truffle/reference/configuring-tezos-projects.md

 }
 ```

-TODO: Talk about parameters in the faucet example.

 ### contracts_directory

 The default directory for uncompiled contracts is `./contracts` relative to the project root.
 If you wish to keep your contracts in a different directory you may specify a `contracts_directory` property.